 Having lived through the Chernobyl disaster and having consumed fresh milk and veggies one week after the explosion (the officials hid the news from the public), also had a profound effect on my thyroid, as well as millions of other women’s.

 Being in a highly stressed job I exhausted my adrenals which are so hugely connected to the thyroid.
 I remember falling asleep after vigorous work-out routines; now I know the adrenals were just screaming for help.

-Years of living in China and my lifestyle choices had a profound impact on the toxicity of my liver – this probably led to estrogen dominance and the bouts of hair loss.
+Years of living in China and my lifestyle choices had a profound impact on the toxicity of my liver – this probably led to Estrogen Dominance and the bouts of hair loss.

 A message for you

-All I want you to take back from my story is this: there is hope and there is viable healing.
+All I want you to take from my story is this: there is hope and there is viable healing.
 Our body has an amazing capability to heal and recover.
 Just give it a chance by nourishing it with highly nutritionally-dense food and cutting out toxicity.
 Modern medicine, as we know it and trust it, does not always have the answers.
 Activate your inner voice and start searching for solutions outside of commonly prescribed medication.

 This breakfast gives me energy like no other food.